 The hotels do often charge a premium for drinks, so often it is cheaper to buy it at the airport.
 The second cheapest is from the liquor shops as they frequently do special offers but you will pay tax on the alcohol.
 There are limits however on how much you can buy, both from the airport and from a liquor store.

 What are the laws for residents to buy alcohol?

 There have been recent changes to the laws in Dubai and relating to alcohol in the UAE as a whole.
 This has created a little bit of confusion and I’ve seen many articles giving completely wrong information.

-The answer is that residents in Dubai do still need to purchase an alcohol license in Dubai in order to buy alcohol from a store and have alcohol at home.
-However the UAE has made it that it is no longer an offence to consume alcohol without an alcohol license.
+The answer is that residents in Dubai do still need to purchase an alcohol license in Dubai in order to buy alcohol from a store and to consume alcohol at home.
+However the UAE has made it that it is no longer an offence they will enforce to consume alcohol without an alcohol license.